hsbadr/HiClimR/README.md

 For information on how to use [**`HiClimR`**](http://cran.r-project.org/package=HiClimR), check out [user manual](http://cran.r-project.org/web/packages/HiClimR/HiClimR.pdf) and the examples bellow.

-## License

-[**`HiClimR`**](http://cran.r-project.org/package=HiClimR) is licensed under `GPL-2 | GPL-3`.
-The code is modified by [Hamada S. Badr](http://blaustein.eps.jhu.edu/~hbadr1) from `src/library/stats/R/hclust.R` part of [R package](http://www.R-project.org) Copyright © 1995-2015 The R Core Team.

-Copyright © 2013-2015 Earth and Planetary Sciences (EPS), Johns Hopkins University (JHU).

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-A copy of the GNU General Public License is available at http://www.r-project.org/Licenses.

 ## Installation

 There are many ways to install an R package from precombiled binareies of source code.
 For more details, you may search for how to install an R package, but here are the most convenient ways to install `HiClimR`: